oksurya/oksurya.g/content/blog/jiotv-on-pc-trick.md

 ---
-title: How to Use JioTV on Your PC
+title: How to Use JioTV on Your PC 2023
 description: Learn how to use JioTV on your PC in this easy-to-follow, step-by-step guide.
 With JioTV, you can watch your favorite TV shows, movies, and live channels on a bigger screen.
 date: 2023-05-10T02:17:46.505Z
 preview: /posts/watch-jiotv-on-pc-trick.png
 draft: false
 tags:
   - PC Tricks
+  - How To
 categories: []
 keywords: []
 ---